wp-plugins/soliloquy-lite/readme.txt

 [youtube http://www.youtube.com/watch?v=zw_t7RXYzTE]

 **Note: This WordPress slider plugin is provided as-is.
 Only critical bug fixes, future compatibility with WordPress versions and routine maintenance will be addressed in plugin updates.
-If you want support or access to more slider features, [consider purchasing a support license](http://soliloquywp.com/).**
+If you want support or access to more slider features, <a href="http://soliloquywp.com/" rel="friend" title="Click here to purchase a support license for Soliloquy">consider purchasing a support license</a>.**

 == Installation ==

 1. Install Soliloquy Lite either via the WordPress.org plugin repository, or by uploading the files to your server.
 2. Activate Soliloquy Lite.
 3. Navigate to the Soliloquy tab at the bottom of your admin menu and click "Add New" to begin creating your new WordPress slider.
-4. Salivate for new features and [purchase the full version of Soliloquy](http://soliloquywp.com/)!
+4. Salivate for new features and <a href="http://soliloquywp.com/" rel="friend" title="Click here to learn more about Soliloquy!">purchase the full version of Soliloquy</a>!

 == Frequently Asked Questions ==

 = I'd like access to more features.
 How can I get them? =

-You can get access to more features, Addons and support by [visiting the Soliloquy website and purchasing a support license](http://soliloquywp.com/).
+You can get access to more features, Addons and support by <a href="http://soliloquywp.com/" rel="friend" title="Soliloquy Support License">visiting the Soliloquy website and purchasing a support license</a>.
 Purchasing a support license gets you access to the full version of Soliloquy, automatic updates and support.
 Purchasing a developer support license gets you all the aforementioned plus exclusive access to Soliloquy Addons.

 == Screenshots ==